arpatterson31/reading-notes/class-14.md

 ## CSS Transforms Article

+- CSS3 has new ways to size, position, and change elements
+  - these new techniques can happen by the **transform** property

+- **Transform** property comes in 2 settings: 2D and 3D

+- Syntax
+  - transform property followed by the value
+  - value specifies the transform type followed by a specific amount inside parentheses

 ## CSS Transitions & Animations Article

 ## 8 Simple CSS3 transitions that will wow your users Article